nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Maximum visibility value if variable visibility is reported.

-		.. cpp:function:: Direction direction() const
+		.. cpp:function:: std::optional<Direction> direction() const

-			:returns:  Cardinal direction if directional visibility is specified or omitted value if prevailing visibility is specified.
+			:returns:  Cardinal direction if directional visibility is specified or empty ``std::optional`` if no directional visibility is specified.
 Automated stations may also report No Directional Variation if the station is not capable of providing directional visibility.

-		.. cpp:function:: Direction sectorBegin() const

-			:returns: Cardinal direction if sector of directions is specified.
-Currently always returns an omitted value.

-		.. cpp:function:: Direction sectorEnd() const
+		.. cpp:function:: std::vector<Direction> sectorDirections() const

-			:returns: Cardinal direction if sector of directions is specified.
-Currently always returns an omitted value.
+			:returns: Cardinal direction vector if sector of directions is specified.
+Currently always returns an empty ``std::vector<Direction>``.

-	**Miscellaneous**

-		.. cpp:function:: bool isPrevailing() const

-			:returns: ``true`` if the group contains prevailing visibility.

-		.. cpp:function:: bool isDirectional() const

-			:returns: ``true`` if the group contains directional visibility.

 	**Validating**